wieluk/psychopy_linux_installer/README.md

 The script performs the following steps:

-- Detects the package manager (supports apt, yum, dnf, and pacman).
+- Detects the package manager (supports apt, yum, dnf, pacman and zypper).
 - Installs necessary dependencies.
 - Creates a directory in the specified location for PsychoPy.
 - Checks if the specified Python version exists if necessary downloads and install it as `altinstall`.